helixge/TbcBank.EcommerceClient.Net/README.md

 ## Integrating with ASP.NET Core
 In order to seamlessly integrate the client with ASP.NET Core dependency injection pipeline, use the following steps:

-1. Add an array entry in your appSettings.json file and specify one or more merchant options.
+1. Add an array entry in your appSettings.json file and specify one or more merchant configuration options.
 For this example we eill call the entry ```Tbc```:
 ```
 {
    //...other options